 Louise has the power to inform and educate community service organisations at her fingertips – literally!

-A Communications Officer, Louise is custodian of QCOSS’ Community Door website where she keeps a broad range of audiences and organisations up to date on an even broader range of topics.
+A Digital Communication Officer, Louise is custodian of QCOSS’ Community Door website where she keeps a broad range of audiences and organisations up to date on an even broader range of topics.

 Louise started her career as a newspaper journalist in England, making the jump to not-for-profit communications a decade ago.